CompSciFutures/APMonitor/README.md

 Key Features:

+- Near-realtime programming so heartbeats and alerts arrive when they sey they are going to (+/- 10 secs)
-- Multithreaded high-speed availability checking for PING and HTTP(S) resources
+- Multithreaded high-speed availability checking for PING, QUIC and HTTP(S) resources
+- SSL/TLS certificate checking and pinning so you can use self-signed certificates on-lan safely
 - Integration with Site24x7/PagerDuty heartbeat monitoring for high-availability second-opinion and failover alerting
 - Integration with Slack and Pushover webhooks for notifications, plus standard email support
 - Smart notification pacing: rapid alerts initially, then gradually decreasing frequency for extended outages